-I tried an at-home microdermabrasion tool to see if it was worth it or a waste of time
+I tried microdermabrasion at home to see if it was worth it or a waste of time

 As with most moderately expensive beauty tools, I read reviews on the PMD weekly for months before finally buying it when it was on sale.
-Prior users had nothing but good things to say.
+Previous users had nothing but good things to say, calling this the best at home microdermabrasion machine.
 I bought it in hopes that it would help lessen my acne and clogged pores, and make my hyperpigmentation and acne scars disappear quicker.
 (This at-home chemical peel has been my go-to for those.)
 Mostly, I just hoped the PMD would exfoliate all of my problems away.

-Now, I’m getting ready to use the PMD for the third time, and today I’m moving up to the “green” level.
+Now, I’m getting ready to use the PMD at home microdermabrasion machine for the third time, and today I’m moving up to the “green” level.
 This is the moderate coarse disc, and I’m hoping I’ll experience heavier exfoliating than I have with the training and very sensitive discs.

 Right away, I can tell that this jump in coarseness is making a difference.
 After the first few passes, an oh-so-satisfying dust of white appears across my cheek.
 I’m also pleasantly surprised to find it easier to use than it was the first few times, a testament to the learning curve I’d read about.
-I continue across my face as instructed, in upward sweeps and being cautious to never pause in place or cover the same place more than twice.
+I continue across my face in upward sweeps as instructed and using caution to never pause in one place or cover the same area more than twice.
 I finish quickly with only minor issues—I still can’t use it down my nose—and I’m left with a pink hue that subsides within minutes.

-After using the PMD for over a month, I can tell you that it isn’t a necessary purchase for everyone.
+After using the PMD for over a month, I can tell you that an at home microdermabrasion machine isn’t a necessary purchase for everyone.
 If you already have an exfoliator that leaves your skin smooth or a product that gives you fresh-feeling skin, don’t buy this.
-However, if you want a utilitarian product, one that will leave you with physical proof that your skin has been sloughed off, you DO need this.
-And if you’re looking for a tool that uncovers new skin and make it ready to absorb your serums and creams, get the PMD—preferably on sale.
+However, if you want a utilitarian product, one that will leave you with physical proof that your skin has been sloughed off, you pretty much need this at home microdermabrasion machine.
+And if you’re looking for a tool that uncovers new skin and makes it ready to absorb your serums and creams, get the PMD—preferably on sale.